2019 •Sega Genesis

 GP2X F-200 becomes much easier to judge once it is forced into the same room as GP2X, GP2X Caanoo, and GP2X Wiz.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 GP2X F-200 versus GP2X is interesting because better value is the obvious angle.
-If GP2X F-200 feels almost right but not quite, GP2X is the sort of nearby detour that can completely change the shortlist.
+GP2X sits close enough to GP2X F-200 to make the comparison meaningful, but different enough to sharpen the buying decision.
 GP2X is tracked around Discontinued.
 Its overall rating is ⭐️⭐️.
-In practice, gP2X F-200 versus GP2X Caanoo is interesting because better value is the obvious angle.
-More importantly, if GP2X F-200 feels almost right but not quite, GP2X Caanoo is the sort of nearby detour that can completely change the shortlist.
+More importantly, gP2X F-200 versus GP2X Caanoo is interesting because better value is the obvious angle.
+If GP2X F-200 feels almost right but not quite, GP2X Caanoo is the sort of nearby detour that can completely change the shortlist.
 GP2X Caanoo is tracked around Discontinued.
-From another angle, gP2X F-200 versus GP2X Wiz is interesting because better value is the obvious angle.
-From another angle, if GP2X F-200 feels almost right but not quite, GP2X Wiz is the sort of nearby detour that can completely change the shortlist.
+More importantly, gP2X F-200 versus GP2X Wiz is interesting because better value is the obvious angle.
+That said, if GP2X F-200 feels almost right but not quite, GP2X Wiz is the sort of nearby detour that can completely change the shortlist.
 GP2X Wiz is tracked around Discontinued.

 The horizontal shape matters here because it changes comfort, portability, and the kind of nostalgia the device leans into.
 The fact that it runs GNU/Linux based also affects what kind of setup work, app ecosystem, and tinkering ceiling buyers should expect.